20 of the most anticipated new books to read this March - CNN Underscored

 ‘How Beautiful We Were’ by Imbolo Mbue (available March 9, starting at $13.99; amazon.com)

-In her second novel, the bestselling author of “Behold the Dreamers” delivers a rich story set in a fictional African village that has been ravaged by an American oil company.
+In her second novel, Mbue, the bestselling author of “Behold the Dreamers,” delivers a rich story set in a fictional African village that has been ravaged by an American oil company.
 Following Thula, a girl who, over time, chooses to fight back against a dictatorship, it follows themes of greed, environmental harm, colonialism and the value of human life.

 ‘Every Last Fear’ by Alex Finlay (starting at $13.99; amazon.com)